gscho/dockerfile-rb/README.md

 ![](https://github.com/gscho/dockerfile-rb/workflows/Rake%20Test/badge.svg)

-The intent of this gem is to use a PEG (citrus) to parse a Dockerfile into a Ruby object .
+The intent of this gem is to use a PEG (citrus) to parse a Dockerfile into a hash of Ruby objects.

 ## Installation